Frequently Asked Questions

 No. Open burning of trash and tree trimmings is illegal in the City and carries a fine of up to two thousand dollars.

-Every smoke detector has a test button, usually in the center of the detector.
+Each smoke alarm has a test button.
 Press the test button and hold it for a few seconds.
 If it is working correctly, the alarm will sound and will automatically stop when you release the button.
-Remember to test your smoke detector monthly and change the batteries twice a year.
+Remember to test your smoke detector monthly and change the batteries at least once a year.
+If your smoke alarm is over 10 years old it needs to be replaced with a new unit.

 Does the fire department do free blood pressure checks?

-Any Euless Fire Station will do free blood pressure checks without an appointment, granted they are in the station and not on a call.
+Yes.
+Any Euless Fire Station will check your blood pressure without an appointment, granted they are in the station and not on a call.

 How do I refill or check my fire extinguisher?

-Why do we see fire department crews at the store?
+Why do we see fire department crews at the grocery store?

-Because the crews work a 24-hour shift, they must eat their lunch and dinner at the station.
+Fire crews work a 24 hour shift that includes lunch and dinner.
 The firefighters all eat the same meal, as a group.
 The crews pay for their food out of their own pockets.
-Each morning, after the equipment is checked and the housework completed, one of the vehicles (either the engine or ambulance) will then make a quick trip to the grocery store to purchase the food for the shift.
-All crews remain in service to respond to calls during this time.
+Each morning, after the equipment is checked and their housework completed, one of the vehicles (either the engine or ambulance) will make a quick trip to the grocery store to purchase the food for the shift.
+All crews remain in service to respond to calls while shopping and eating meals.

-First, the average family moves often – on average about once every five years.
-Each time a house changes hands, room use can also change.
-Even a single family will switch rooms with time, making the decal meaningless.
+First, the typical family moves average of once every five to seven years.
+Even if a family doesn’t move from the house, the family may switch rooms with time, making the decal meaningless.

-Even within a short time period, children sleep in rooms other than their own, leave their room when frightened, or spend the night away and, therefore, will often not be in the room marked with a decal.
+Often, children sleep in rooms other than their own, leave their room when frightened, or spend the night away and, therefore, may not be in the room marked with a decal.

-Most importantly, a decal can also be an invitation to a burglar – or worse – to enter through that window because the occupant of that room would present less of a threat.
+Most importantly, a decal can also invite a burglar to enter through a marked window because the occupant of that room would present less of a threat.

-The most effective way to protect yourself and your family in the event of a fire in your house is to:
+The most effective way to protect your family in the event of a fire in your house is to:

-- Be sure your smoke detectors are working properly.
+- Ensure smoke alarms are installed and working properly.

 - Prepare and practice a family fire escape plan.

-How many smoke detectors do I need in my home and why is my smoke alarm making a funny sound (chirping)?
+How many smoke alarms do I need in my home and why is my smoke alarm making a funny sound (chirping)?

-If the detector is just chirping, thumping, or buzzing, it probably means that the battery is low.
-Replace the battery as soon as possible.
+If the detector is chirping, replace the battery as soon as possible.
 Without a working battery, a smoke detector can't do its job and the risk of dying in a fire increases greatly.

 What is the best kind of fire extinguisher for my home?